Using a Low Salicylate Diet to Improve Health & Performance

 While there are a handful of different elimination diets that have been proven effective for treating the conditions mentioned above, there is one approach in particular that stands out: A low salicylate diet with emphasis on the removal of all food additives and chemicals.

 A low salicylate diet can be extremely beneficial when it comes to alleviating chronic health symptoms, however, the approach is quite restrictive and it is often best implemented after other less confining methods have been utilized.
 Check out my previous article on histamine intolerance and elimination diet strategies first before considering a low salicylate diet.
+If you are interested in starting an elimination diet, we have a free three-part video series that you can watch to help you on your journey.

 In today’s article, we are going to review symptoms of salicylate intolerance, the best foods to eat on a low salicylate diet, and we will also review the most common food chemicals and additives known for triggering reactions similar to salicylate intolerance.